To be successful, every CFA candidate needs a good study plan. Setting deadlines for the topics is the first step. A conventional one.

 Develop ways to actively put yourself in touch with what you’ve already studied.
 Do tests, watch videos, write index cards & stick them around, use flashcards, read summaries of the study content, take notes.

 It helps you retain the most crucial information as it systematically challenges your memory.
 It comes as no surprise that it is better for you to revise more often for shorter time spans than to have one long revision just before the exam.

-Our unconventional study planning approach is based on 7 assumptions:
+Our CFA study planning approach is based on 7 assumptions:

 - Reorganize the CFA topics into the optimal sequence.

 - Plan plenty of short revision sessions all throughout your exam prep.

 - When revising topics, accumulate the revised material by going back also to the previous topics (even if just for a while).

 - Read and reread Ethics throughout the whole preparation period.

 - Do many exam-type questions to get familiar with the form of your CFA exam.